MCBE-Speedrunning/Speedrunning-Rulebook/global/README.md

 ## Timing Rules

 * Timing starts on the first frame of movement after world creation.
-	- Opening your inventory, the pause menu, and changing perspectives do not count as movement.
+	- The pause menu and changing perspectives do not count as movement.
 	- For cooperative runs, timing starts when the first player moves.
-	- Punching or mining counts as movement.
+	- Opening your inventory, punching, and mining all count as movement.
 * You may wait for a reasonable amount of time at the start of your run for the world to load.
 * Full game runs time with full second precision.
 Milliseconds will be used